-For TERRA\URB in COSMO-CLM two urban external parameters were implemented in EXTPAR: The Impervious Surface Area (ISA = FR\PAVED) and the Anthropogenic Heat Flux (AHF).
-Since in EXTPAR the urban area fraction (URBAN) represents the land use class 19 of GlobCover (urban areas) and the external parameters are calculated as area-weighted averages of the land use classes, some inconsistency can arise when ISA and URBAN are different.
-In TERRA\URB the fraction of the urban tile is defined by ISA and it could happen, for example, that in a grid element ISA=0 and URBAN=1, which means that the grid element in TERRA\URB is 100% rural (ISA=0), but the associated external parameters are typically "urban" since they are calculated based on URBAN.
+For TERRA\URB in COSMO-CLM, two urban external parameters were implemented in EXTPAR: The Impervious Surface Area (ISA = FR\PAVED) and the Anthropogenic Heat Flux (AHF).
+Since in EXTPAR the urban area fraction (URBAN) represents the land use class 19 of GlobCover (urban areas) and the external parameters are calculated as area-weighted averages of the land use classes, some inconsistency can arise when ISA and URBAN have different data sources.
+In TERRA\URB, the fraction of the urban tile is defined by ISA, and it could happen, for example, that in a grid element there is ISA=0 and URBAN=1, which means that the grid element in TERRA\URB is 100% rural (ISA=0), but the associated external parameters are typically "urban" since they are calculated based on URBAN.

-RUB, ARPAP and RHM will contribute to design and implement a method in order to avoid inconsistencies due to the differences between the URBAN and ISA fields.
-Furthermore, ARPAP and RUB will provide support in order to avoid the double-counting effect both in EXTPAR and in ICON.
+ARPAP and RHM will contribute to design and implement a method in order to avoid inconsistencies due to the differences between the URBAN and ISA fields.
+Furthermore, ARPAP will provide support in order to avoid the double-counting effect both in EXTPAR and in ICON.
+Besides this, it will be made sure that this work is consistent with the "real" tile approach in ICON.